 As a Certified Child Life Specialist in hospitals and community-based medical centers, you’ll be able to use your Erikson-acquired skills to advocate for children and their families in health-care settings as they cope with chronic and acute illness, injury, or trauma.
 Help them understand their complex health care challenges and to minimize the stresses brought on by medical procedures and the hospitalization experience.

-This 40-credit hour program can be personalized to your focus on child life.
-Apply by January 15th for this program that starts in the Fall.
+This 40-credit hour Child Life program can be personalized to your focus on child life.
+Apply by January 30th for this program that starts in the Fall on Campus.

 Gain actionable, valuable child development knowledge for your work with children and families.